 To learn about the ways you can help make an impact through the Grateful Patient and Family Program at the Kaufman Cancer Center call: 443-643-3460, email: email@example.com, or visit: uchfoundation.org

 Stories of Gratitude

 Continuing her fight against metastatic breast cancer is Forest Hill resident, Judy Pfister.
 After a battle with breast cancer in 1999, she was diagnosed in 2014 with metastasized breast cancer in her left lung and by 2021 the cancer progressed to her liver and trachea lymph nodes.
-She underwent chemotherapy at the Kaufman Cancer Center and proton radiation at the University of Maryland, Baltimore and is continuing treatment at the Kaufman Cancer Center (KCC) at UM Upper Chesapeake Medical Center
+She underwent chemotherapy at the Kaufman Cancer Center and proton radiation at the Maryland Proton Treatment Center (MPTC) and is continuing treatment at the Kaufman Cancer Center (KCC) at UM Upper Chesapeake Medical Center.

 During this critical time in my life, I gained the knowledge, trust, and confidence through the collaboration of my care team at both the Kaufman Cancer Center and University of Maryland Medical Center in Baltimore.

 In 2015, I received a calendar outlining Cancer LifeNet's activities.
 I took acupuncture, yoga, exercise and Reiki classes.
 I also joined a breast cancer support group and various classes on mindfulness and "thriving and surviving."
 In 2020 during the COVID pandemic it seemed my social life had basically stopped.
 However, because of my involvement with Cancer LifeNet, I learned to manage and focus on the people and things that are important to me, to my healing and to my survival.
 I used the connection of mind, body and spirit and found ways to keep going with the help and support of the Cancer LifeNet team.